A lathe Machine is a Production Machine tool. Here today we will study the Definition, Parts, Operation, and Specification of Lathe machines.

 Set over of tail-stock from its center-line is done equal to half taper.

 Job is held between the centers.
 The length of the workpiece will be long enough.
-An only small taper on a long job is done by this process.
+Only a small taper on a long job is done by this process.

 It is used for external taper only.